-By submission of this proposal, the organization hereby certifies that the originating and managing organization is an accredited college or university and is, in fact, a HBCU, HSI, or TCU as defined in the CISE-MSI program solicitation.
-Further, the institution has not received an NSF/CISE award from any of the programs listed in Section II.
-Program Description in the past 5 years.
+By submission of this proposal, the organization hereby certifies that the originating and managing organization is an accredited college or university and is, in fact, a MSI as defined in the CISE MSI program solicitation.
+Further, the institution certifies that they have not received NSF awards totaling more than \$2 million dollars, within the past five years from all of the CISE programs listed in Section II combined.